harishmuh/SQL_challenges/CTE_Windows_function.md

 Same logic, but also display the average duration as a column in the results.

 CTE Use Case Example:
-* Count of Countries per Continent and Show continents with more countries than North America
+* Count of Countries per Continent and show continents with more countries than North America

 Step
 * Count the number of countries in North America, and display all other continents that have more countries than that.

-Accessing world database
+Accessing the world database

 ````sql
 Use world;